-If you are like me then you are probably looking for ideas to bring the new set works to life.
+I believe that there is a really great way to Bring Purcell to life.
+If you are like me then you are probably looking for ideas to teach the new set works.
 It isn’t good enough to just listen to them, they need to be studied, unpacked and ultimately brought to life.

 I got to thinking about how good the Purcell Music for A While piece is for teaching so many different things.
 This blog will give you some ideas about how you can not only bring this piece to life but also teach the students valuable skills and concepts.